What is Link Equity? (aka Link Authority or Link Juice)

 If you’re looking for more link juice, this is a seriously easy way to get it.

-2. Terms of Service/Privacy Policies: Most don’t even think about using these pages.
+2. Terms of Service/Privacy Policies: Most don’t even consider using these pages.
 Again, you can add a bulleted list of links below the fold.

 5. Meet the Team pages: If the page links out to individual team member bios, you can add trailing “About the Company” sections with links.

-7. Sitemap: For sites with lots of content, implementing multiple sitemaps can provide better crawling, indexing, and better ability to boost your internal linking strategy.
+7. Sitemap: For sites with lots of content, implementing multiple sitemaps can provide better crawling, indexing, and the ability to boost your internal linking strategy.

 8. Homepage: The homepage is a power page.
 It should have links to some of the most competitive terms you’re trying to rank.

-Connecting high authority, contextual links from trusted, established websites help raise a site’s reputation.
+Connecting high authority, contextual links from trusted, established websites helps raise a site’s reputation.
 It’s essential to determine the link’s value, but the most critical factor is link relevance.